-Where allegations are made against a young person participating in the Youth Adventure Trust by another young person involved in the Youth Adventure Trust programme, the procedures as outlined in section 4.3 - 4.6 of this policy and the process outlined in Appendix III Action in Response to Safeguarding Concerns Flowchart must be followed.
+Where allegations are made against a young person participating in the Youth Adventure Trust programmes by another young person involved in the Youth Adventure Trust programmes, the procedures as outlined in section 4.3 - 4.6 of this policy and the process outlined in Appendix III "Action in Response to Safeguarding Concerns Flowchart" must be followed.
 The Youth Adventure Trust will consider the needs of everyone involved, remembering that both victim and alleged perpetrator are children.

 The Youth Adventure Trust will take advice from the relevant authorities on responding to the matter.
-They will work in partnership with young people, parents/carers, social care, the police and any other involved authorities to ensure the best outcome.
-They will record all incidents, responses and decisions on a Significant Event Form (Appendix IV).
+They will work in partnership with young people, parents/carers, Social care, the Police and any other involved authorities to ensure the best outcome.
+They will record all incidents, responses and decisions on a Significant Event Form (Appendix IV) and on their digital safeguarding platform My Concern (for concerns about young people) and Confide (for concerns about adults).
 A full internal review will take place involving the senior management team and representation from the Board of Trustees where any learning and actions will be noted and implemented.